facebook/fresco/docs/01-resizing-rotating.md

 ### Should you resize or scale?

-In short, resizing is rarely necessary, whereas the scaling is almost always preferred (even with resizing).
+In short, resizing is rarely necessary, whereas scaling is almost always preferred (even with resizing).

 First of all, you should know that there are several limitations with resizing: